Oregon Secretary of State Civics Toolkit

-The NewsHour Extra!
-For Students has articles, video segments, columns by student journalists and more.
+NewsHour Extra!
+For Students has articles, video segments, and columns by student journalists.

 Ben's Guide to U.S. Government for Kids

 Benjamin Franklin teaches civics lessons.
-Choose an age, K through 12, to find appropriate lessons.
-Lessons are designed for online use.
+Choose an age, K through 12, to find lessons.

 White House 101: Facts and Fun for All Ages